MinnPost/migrate-drupal-to-wordpress/results.md

 ## Number comparisons

-- Core content items
+- Core content items :white_check_mark:
     - Drupal (article, article_full, audio, video): 57455
     - WordPress (post): 57455 (there was a one node difference until we added the video content type. unsure why but this isn't concerning at this time)
-- Pages
+- Pages :white_check_mark:
     - Drupal: 55
     - WordPress: 55
-- Comments
+- Comments :white_check_mark:
     - Drupal: 198659
     - WordPress: 198659
-- Users (skips user with ID of 0; results correct)
+- Users (skips user with ID of 0; results correct) :white_check_mark:
     - Drupal: 54544
     - WordPress: 54543
-- Authors
+- Authors :white_check_mark:
     - Drupal: 2018
     - WordPress: 2018
-- Article / author pairs
+- Article / author pairs :white_check_mark:
     - Drupal: 54901
     - WordPress: 54901
-- Category
+- Category :white_check_mark:
     - Department/Column + Section (Drupal): 75
     - Category (WordPress): 75
 - Tags
     - no idea how to count this in Drupal because the term table is just one big thing
-- post/tag / node/term combinations
+- post/tag / node/term combinations :white_check_mark:
     - Drupal: 133512
     - WordPress: 133512
     - These were wrong.
 For example the tag 1994 World Series had 8,508 posts.
     - This seems to have been corrected.
-The term_id was being stored in the relationship table instad of the term_taxonomy_id.
+The term_id was being stored in the relationship table instead of the term_taxonomy_id.
 - Images
     - need to think about how to count this properly
         - Feature